 Scaring the Industry

-One, you are not expert at processing human language and are not conversant with the tools being sold for that.
-You are at the mercy of the NLP vendors, and that is VERY uncomfortable for those needing text analytics.
+If you are not an expert at processing human language and are not conversant with the tools being sold for that, you may need to seek help from the NLP vendors for those needing text analytics.

 Two, you are really worried not only about pumping money into a black box which you can’t see, can’t trust, can’t understand and can’t control — you are also fearful of taking the plunge.
 It is expensive and the risk is too high.